cchitsiang/awesome-stars/topics.md

 ## machine-learning

+- [GokuMohandas/Made-With-ML](https://github.com/GokuMohandas/Made-With-ML) - Learn how to design, develop, deploy and iterate on production-grade ML applications.
 - [UFund-Me/Qbot](https://github.com/UFund-Me/Qbot) - [🔥updating ...]
 AI 自动量化交易机器人 Qbot is an AI-oriented quantitative investment platform, which aims to realize the potential, empower AI technologies in quantitative investment. 📃 online docs: https://uf
 - [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 - [alexrozanski/LlamaChat](https://github.com/alexrozanski/LlamaChat) - Chat with your favourite LLaMA models in a native macOS app